Cross Island Line

 The Cross Island Line (CRL) is a high-capacity Mass Rapid Transit (MRT) line currently under construction in Singapore.
-It will run in an east to west direction across the planning areas from Changi to Pioneer, passing through Pasir Ris, Hougang, Serangoon, Ang Mo Kio, Bukit Timah, Clementi, Jurong East and the Boon Lay area.
-From Pasir Ris, the line will also include a branch that extends to Punggol.
-The roughly 70 km line will replace the East–West Line (EWL) as the longest line on the MRT network once it is fully operational, serving approximately 27 stations.
+It will run in an east–west direction across the planning areas of Changi to Pioneer, passing through Pasir Ris, Hougang, Serangoon, Ang Mo Kio, Bukit Timah, Clementi, Jurong East and Boon Lay.
+From Pasir Ris, a branch of the line will extend to Punggol.
+Once fully operational, the 67 km line will replace the East–West Line (EWL) as the longest line on the MRT network, serving approximately 26 stations.
 It will utilise the CRRC Qingdao Sifang CR151 electric multiple unit (EMU), running in a six-car formation.
-However, stations on the line will be constructed to accommodate eight-car trains to cater for future demand.
+However, to cater to future demand, stations on the line will be built to accommodate eight-car trains.

-Plans for the line were first announced in 2013.
-The CRL is envisioned to serve various key hubs including the Jurong Lake District and the Punggol Digital District, offering an alternative east–west connection to alleviate passenger load on the EWL.
-Shortly after the announcement, calls were made by some nature groups to divert the line tunnels away from the Central Catchment Nature Reserve (CCNR).
-Nevertheless, the Government ultimately decided after years of assessments and deliberation to continue with the original direct route in 2019, citing commuting time and economic factors as well as long-term energy consumption.
-The alignment and stations for CRL1 were finalised in 2019, followed by the Punggol branch in 2020 and CRL2 in 2022.
+Plans for the CRL were first announced in 2013.
+It is envisioned to serve various key hubs including the Jurong Lake District and the Punggol Digital District, offering an alternative east–west connection to alleviate passenger load on the EWL.
+Shortly after the announcement, some nature groups called for the diversion of CRL tunnels away from the Central Catchment Nature Reserve (CCNR).
+Despite the calls, the government decided to continue with the original direct route in 2019, citing commuting time, economic factors and long-term energy consumption.
+The alignment and stations of Phase 1 were finalised in 2019, followed by the Punggol branch in 2020, Phase 2 in 2022, and Phase 3 in 2026.
 The proposed full line is expected to have a daily ridership of over one million in the long term, and to cost an estimated S$40.7 billion.